 - Preliminary findings on endotoxins and zonulin and inflammation:

-- An endotoxin is a lipopolysaccharides (LPS) (large molecules found in some bacteria) which elicits a strong immune response when absorbed but he body.
+- An endotoxin is a lipopolysaccharides (LPS) (large molecules found in some bacteria) which elicits a strong immune response when absorbed by the body.
 The endotoxin is released when the bacteria dies and cell wall breaks down.
-This can produce an immune response and the release of cytokines (which cause inflammation), when gut permeability allows movement of endotoxins into the blood supply.
+This can produce an immune response and the release of cytokines (which cause inflammation) when gut permeability allows movement of endotoxins into the blood supply.

 - Zonulin is a protein produced by our body in response to gluten and specific bacteria, which has been linked to increasing gut permeability.
 When zonulin, endotoxins and cytokines enter the circulation they trigger an immune and inflammatory response.